ibelkhan/csc212-proj2-goodteam/README.md

-Actual work:
+Actual Design:

 1. Front-end list for seminars;
 2. Back-end SQL setting for adding and editing seminars;
 3. Add calendar;
 4. Add calendar setting button; limitations: cannot add to calendar locally;
-5. Add image map, google map to be added;
+5. Add image map, information per seminar;

 What It Can Do: